songlinjian/Yeti-Project/doc/OnBoarding.md

 ## Some recommendations to yeti root server operators

-* To let more peopole know about you and your organiztion, please send us a link about you , about us page in your commany website, or a dedicated page for yeti.
+* To let peopole know more about you and your organiztion, please send us a link to us : "About us" page in your commany website, or a dedicated page for yeti to introduce youself.
 * More...